gabriel4649/JMdictDB/README.txt

 STATUS
 ======

-This code is under development and is pre-alpha quality.
+This code is under development and is alpha quality.
 Everything here is subject to future change.
-The API code is written for Python 3; Python 2 is no longer supported (although an older Python 2 version is available from the code repository, see INSTALLATION/Requirements below).
+Python code is written for Python 3; Python 2 is no longer supported (although an older Python 2 version is available from the code repository, see INSTALLATION/Requirements below).
 The web pages use Python/CGI.

-The Python 2 to Python 3 conversion was only done recently (2012-05 through 2012-11 approximately) thus there are likely a number of conversion related errors remaining in less frequently used parts of the code.

 Development uses Mercurial (http://selenic.com/mercurial) as a version control system.
 The development repository is